 As a practical matter, you need to engage directly with your engineers every workday.
 There are typically two types of discussions going on each day.

-In the 1st type of discussion, you’re soliciting their ideas and input for the items you’re working on in discovery.
+- In the 1st type of discussion, you’re asking for their ideas and input for the items you’re working on in discovery.

 Where a lot of product managers go sideways is in how they communicate with their engineers.
 Just as most product managers don’t like it when an executive or stakeholder spells out exactly what they want you to build, engineers generally don’t like it when you try to spell out how to build something.
 So, while it’s good if you have a strong technology understanding, it’s not good if you use that knowledge to do their jobs for them.
 You want to give your engineers as much latitude as possible in coming up with the best solution.
 Remember, they are the ones who will be called in the middle of the night to fix issues if they arise.